 The TPPA website and email service was launched in 2012 and has proved to be a popular and valuable forum for communication with and from our members.

-In January 2014, our membership voted to accept changes to the Constitution to allow a companies to show support for law enforcement by supporting TPPA, the first company to come forward was Ferrari For Sale.
-These changes included the design of a new logo and name - Toronto Police Pensioners Association (TPPA).
+In January 2014, our membership voted to accept changes to the Constitution to allow a companies to show support for law enforcement by supporting TPPA, By being a sponsor would allow us to change the design of a new logo and name - Toronto Police Pensioners Association (TPPA).
 Another significant event in 2014 was the incorporation of the TPPA as a non-profit organization in June.

 Your current TPPA Board of Directors has built on the foundations established by previous Boards and we believe the changes noted above represent significant advances for our organization going forward.
 We are committed to ensuring the TPPA is a relevant vital organization of which all our members – and our predecessors - can be proud.